dibaunaumh/minimal-mistakes/_pages/interview-with-udi.md

 *DN*: Yes, but it's possible to write software today to process all these research papers & extract these correlations.

+### Processing content

 *UB*: But you'll need to write this sophisticated software, which will again take a team of engineers a few days or weeks to develop.
 The idea of the Web Wide Matrix is that information is only partially-useful if it can't be processed, so we're trying to make this processing as easy & seamless as it is to just access it.
 You'll have a team of bots that will do the processing for you, & you'll just need to inform them how you want the information to be analyzed & organized.

-### Teaching bots to process information for you

 *DN*: But it surely takes time to teach these bots how to extract correlations between genes & an mRNA from research papers.
 It's not trivial to understand text & classify whether a mention of a gene & a disease is actually a description of a positive correlation found between them.